Charlie Ross (antiques expert)

-Charlie Ross (born June 1950 in Buckinghamshire, England) is a British antiques expert, presenter and auctioneer, known for regular appearances on several BBC Antique programmes.
+Charlie Ross (born June 1945 in Buckinghamshire, England) is an English antiques expert, presenter and auctioneer, known for regular appearances on several BBC Antique programmes.

 Professional career

-Ross started his career in 1968 after leaving school joining a local firm of estate agents and found himself auctioning chickens and turkeys.
+Ross started his career in 1963 after leaving school joining a local firm of estate agents and found himself auctioning chickens and turkeys.
 He progressed from these to antique furniture, and later established his own auction house in Woburn near Milton Keynes.
 He stood down in February 2008.

 Ross appears on television as an antiques expert on the BBC programmes Bargain Hunt, Flog It!, Antiques Road Trip and Put Your Money Where Your Mouth Is.
 He is now one of the five regular presenters on Bargain Hunt.

 For many years, Ross has conducted the Pebble Beach Vintage Car Auction in California, and the Scottsdale Auction in Arizona for Gooding and Company.
 He is often seen in this role in episodes of the TV show Chasing Classic Cars.
 He held the record for the highest price ever achieved for a car sold by auction in the US.
 The car, a 1957 Ferrari 250 Testa Rossa Prototype, sold for over $16 million in 2011.
 The price was exceeded in 2013, and again in 2014 for a Ferrari 250 GTO sold at Carmel, California for over $38 million.
 In 2018 he sold a 1935 Duesenberg for $22 million – the most expensive car ever to sell at auction in the US.

 In recent years he has raised large sums of money at various charity auctions in Britain, including CLIC Sargent, The Elton John AIDS Foundation, The David Shepherd Wildlife Foundation, Caldwell Children and The Lord's Taverners.

 Ross held the record for the largest profit on a single item on the Antiques Road Trip when in 2012 he bought a chipped Staffordshire elephant clock for £8 which was sold for £2,700 at auction.
 This was surpassed in 2016, when Anita Manning's Buddha statue that she had purchased for £50 sold for £3,800, a 7,500% profit, and again in 2017 when Paul Laidlaw bought a Chambre Automatique De Bertsch sub-miniature camera for £60 and sold it at auction for £20,000.